 We’d love to hear from you if you:

-- Have experience working with common biomedical data types.
+- Have experience working with common biomedical data types derived from disease model systems and patients.
 Experience with gene expression and other omic data is preferred.
-Experience with biomedical imaging data and/or clinical data considered a plus.

 - Have an interest in learning about new high throughput biological technologies.